 Transforming the health of humanity

 Through science and innovation, we aim to deliver an end-to-end approach to prevent, treat and cure infectious diseases.
-Our efforts are focused on tackling the most complex infectious diseases, finding the right paths of intervention, and making sure they reach those in need.
+Our efforts are focused on tackling some of the most complex infectious diseases, finding the right paths of intervention and making sure they reach those in need.
 We have an ambitious goal—to ensure a future where we can prevent the spread of infectious diseases and eliminate the burdens they place on global health.